-When it comes to tetanus vaccination, it’s not one and done.
+When it comes to the tetanus vaccination, it’s not one and done.

 You receive the vaccine in a series.
 It’s sometimes combined with vaccines that protect against other diseases, such as diphtheria.
 A booster shot is recommended every 10 years.